leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

      }
      ```

-2. **Completion hints**

-    - Invocation completion hints(supported so far).
-This concept is relevant to how we understand `after` of an execution join point
+2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand `after` of an execution join point.
+It should be mark as the moment of method logic execution done.

-    - method returned (for sync sytle method only)
+    - method returned (for typical sync style method only)

     - callback method get called (for both sync and async style method)